GROMACS

 Important

-The folder sirah.ff/tutorial/6/GPU/ contains typical input files for energy minimization (em_CGLIPROT.mdp), equilibration (eq_CGLIPROT.mdp) and production (md_CGLIPROT.mdp) runs.
+The folder sirah.ff/tutorial/6/GPU/ contains typical input files for energy minimization (em1_CGLIPROT.mdp and em2_CGLIPROT.mdp), equilibration (eq1_CGLIPROT.mdp and eq2_CGLIPROT.mdp) and production (md_CGLIPROT.mdp) runs.
 Please check carefully the input flags therein.

 Make a new folder for the run: